Wunderkind ex-mayor to face jurors in fraud, bribery case

 Correia heads to trial this month on charges that he stole more than $230,000 from investors in a smartphone app he created to pay for things like a Mercedes, casino trips and adult entertainment.
 As mayor, he’s accused of convincing his chief of staff to give him half of her salary in order to keep her city job and extorting hundreds of thousands of dollars from marijuana businesses seeking to operate there.

-The trial - one of the first to be held in Boston’s federal court since the start of the coronavirus pandemic - will showcase Correia’s dramatic rise and fall in the southeastern Massachusetts city of 89,000 that’s still hurting by the collapse of its once-booming texting industry.
+The trial - one of the first to be held in Boston’s federal court since the start of the coronavirus pandemic - will showcase Correia’s dramatic rise and fall in the southeastern Massachusetts city of 89,000 that’s still hurting by the collapse of its once-booming textile industry.
 Prosecutors will try to show that Correia swindled investors just like his critics say he smooth-talked voters into entrusting him with the city.

 “My husband says it best: He could convince the pope that there’s no God,” said Linda Pereira, a Fall River city councilor whom Correia defeated to be reelected mayor in 2017.